- Facts to Know

 Why is injecting drugs a risk factor for HIV?

-At the start of every intravenous injection, blood is introduced into needles and syringes.
-HIV can be found in the blood of a person infected with the virus.
+At the start of every injection through the skin, blood is introduced into needles and syringes.
+HIV can be found in the blood of a person infected with the virus, especially if they do not know their HIV status or are not on treatment.
 The reuse of a blood-contaminated needle or syringe by another injection drug user carries a high risk of HIV transmission because infected blood can be injected directly into the bloodstream.

 How effective are latex condoms in preventing HIV?

 Studies have shown that latex condoms are highly effective in preventing HIV transmission when used consistently and correctly.
-Nonetheless, the use of condoms alone cannot stem the tide of the AIDS epidemic.
-Reducing your sexual partners and taking a monogamous approach may also be necessary.
+Nonetheless, condoms are not 100 percent effective in HIV prevention.
+Reducing your number of sexual partners and taking a monogamous approach may also be a consideration.

-The U.S. Centers for Disease Control and Prevention reported that in 2005, 24 percent of people living with HIV were over 50, up from 17 percent in 2001.
-The rate of AIDS among those 50 and older is still increasing, both as a result of olderpeople becoming infected with the AIDS virus and living longer with the virus.
-So if you're newly divorced, still single or just between relationships, you need to use condoms and take appropriate precautions, regardless of your age.
-Another good idea is to make sure you and your partner have negative HIV tests (as well as tests for other STDs) before becoming intimate.
+The rate of AIDS among those 50 and older is still increasing, both as a result of older people becoming infected with HIV and living longer with the virus.
+In 2014, an estimated 7,391 HIV diagnoses—16 percent of all diagnoses—occurred in people age 50 and older.
+So if you're newly divorced, still single or just between relationships, you should use condoms and take appropriate precautions, regardless of your age.
+Another very good idea is to make sure you and your partner have negative HIV tests (as well as tests for other STDs) before becoming intimate.roach should be discussed with your health care provider.

 No one test screens for all STDs.
-Some require a vaginal exam and Pap test; others require a blood or urine test.
+Some require a rectal or vaginal exam and specimens obtained from these areas.
+Others require a blood or urine test.
 You can get tested at your health department, community clinic, private health care professional or Planned Parenthood.
 Or call the CDC at 1-800-CDC-INFO (800-232-4636) for free or low-cost clinics in your area.

 While some STDs may present with symptoms such as sores, ulcers or discharge, many have no symptoms.
-You can't always tell if you or a partner has an STD just by looking at him or her, particularly in women.
-Don't rely on a partner's self-reporting and assume that will prevent you from acquiring an STD; many infected people do not know they have a problem.
+You usually cannot tell if you or a partner has an STD just by looking at him or her.
+Don't rely on a partner's self-reporting and assume that will prevent you from acquiring an STD.
+Many infected people do not know they have a problem.
 They may think symptoms are caused by something else, such as yeast infections, friction from sexual relations or allergies.
 Educate yourself about your own body and, in turn, learn about your own individual risk for contracting an STD.
 One way to do this is to schedule an examination with a health care professional who can sit down with you and help you learn the principles for staying safe and sexually healthy.
-Don't allow fear, embarrassment or ignorance to jeopardize your future.
+Don't allow fear, embarrassment or ignorance to jeopardize your health and future.

 Sexually transmitted diseases are particularly common among adolescents.
 Teens should be concerned about STDs and know how to protect themselves.
 As a parent, you can play a large role in your adolescent's behavior, both through the behavior you model and your communication with your teen.
-Make sure your daughter regularly visits a competent gynecologist and your son sees a medical professional who specializes in adolescent health at least once a year, if for nothing else than some plain talk about STDs and pregnancy.
-And talk to your kids.
+Make sure your daughter regularly visits a competent gynecologist or other female health provider and your son sees a medical professional who deals with adolescent health at least once a year, if for nothing else than some plain talk about STDs and pregnancy.
+And Talk to your kids.
 Study after study proves that when parents talk to their kids about sexual issues, their kids listen.
 Don't worry that talking about sex is the same as condoning it.
-Studies show that when parents talk about sex, children are more likely to talk about it themselves, to delay their first sexual experiences and to protect themselves against pregnancy and disease when they do have sex.
+Studies show that when parents talk about sex, children are more likely to talk about it themselves, to delay their first sexual experiences and to protect themselves against pregnancy and STDs including HIV when they do have sex.

 Organizations and Support